USD/CAD now testing key VPOC level

 Aussie dollar and the AUD/NZD the ones to watch

+Aussie Dollar and the AUD/NZD the Ones to Watch The Aussie dollar and AUD/NZD are the ones to watch right now.
+AUD shows relative strength.
+This cross pair highlights relational dynamics.
+Traders spot opportunities in commodity currencies.
 Here in UK election day is almost here & we can expect reactions as soon as the exit polls start posting as well as the actual results.
 Heaven only knows what is going to happen.
 So far GBP has been fairly well behaved - moving more as a result of USD & EUR.
 Meanwhile in Asia - AUD has employment data to contend with.
 On 4hr CSI we have seen the AUD pull back & is also showing the NZD as hugely oversold, but as mentioned many times before a currency can stay stubbornly over stretched for a considerable time.
-And in the case of the Kiwi where it is still falling on the weekly and daily charts it is likely to stay down on the 4 hr chart.
-Of course AUD/USD is the one to watch, but expect to see moves in the AUD/NZD cross with some interesting volume/price action now developing in the slower timeframes, and with the NZD (...
+And in the case of the Kiwi where it is still falling on the weekly and daily charts it is likely to stay down on the...

 Read More